nginxinc/nginx-gateway-fabric/CONTRIBUTING.md

 #### Report a Bug

 To report a bug, open an issue on GitHub with the label `bug` using the available bug report issue template.
-Please ensure the issue has not already been reported.
+Before reporting a bug, make sure the issue has not already been reported.

 #### Suggest an Enhancement

-To suggest an enhancement, please create an issue on GitHub with the label `proposal` using the available feature issue template.
+To suggest an enhancement, create an issue on GitHub with the label `proposal` using the available feature issue template.

 #### Issue lifecycle

 When an issue or PR is created, it will be triaged by the maintainers and assigned a label to indicate the type of issue it is (bug, feature request, etc) and to determine the milestone.
-Please see the [Issue Lifecycle](ISSUE_LIFECYCLE.md) document for more information.
+See the [Issue Lifecycle](ISSUE_LIFECYCLE.md) document for more information.

 ### Development Guide

-Before beginning development, please familiarize yourself with the following documents:
+Before beginning development, familiarize yourself with the following documents:

 - [Developer Quickstart](docs/developer/quickstart.md): This guide provides a quick and easy walkthrough of setting up your development environment and executing tasks required when submitting a PR.